paatagog/steganography/README.md

 Suppose that first pixel of dog picture is ($\color{red}{\text{145}}$, $\color{green}{\text{156}}$, $\color{blue}{\text{165}}$).
 In binary, we will have ($\color{red}{\text{10010001}}$, $\color{green}{\text{10011100}}$, $\color{blue}{\text{10100101}}$).
 We can hide these numbers if we slightly modify several pixels colors in cat picture.
 "Slightly" means that the modification will not be noticeable by human eye.
 Let's take 4 pixels in cat image and modify only last 2 digits of each pixels' colors.
 Here are cats' pixels (00101100, 00110001, 00111000) (00100010, 00100110, 00101100) (00011111, 00100001, 00101010) (00100001,  00100100, 00101110) and here are modified numbers for cat pixels (001011 $\color{red}{\text{10}}$, 001100 $\color{red}{\text{01}}$, 001110 $\color{red}{\text{00}}$) (001000 $\color{red}{\text{01}}$, 001001 $\color{green}{\text{10}}$, 001011 $\color{green}{\text{01}}$) (000111 $\color{green}{\text{11}}$, 001000 $\color{green}{\text{00}}$, 001010 $\color{blue}{\text{10}}$) (001000 $\color{blue}{\text{10}}$,  001001 $\color{blue}{\text{01}}$, 001011 $\color{blue}{\text{01}}$).

-We can hide other pixel of the dog picture the similay way.
+We can hide other pixel of the dog picture the similar way.

-The information will be distributed on the cat pictre.
+The information will be distributed on the cat picture.
 The distribution area for the picture will be four times larger than the dog picture.
-So it will not be noticable for human eye.
+So it will not be noticeable for human eye.

 ## Python Code
 Import the necessary libraries